 Table of Contents

-Update : we have a brand new Relocation panel in BRAW Studio Premiere Pro Panel that will help you solve this issue automatically in a few clicks !
+Update December 2020 : we have a brand new button in our BRAW Studio Premiere Pro Panel that will help you correct your project in one click !

 What happened ?

 Some BRAW Studio customers contacted us recently about a weird issue where their whole timeline would shift after moving their project, or moving their footage from one hard drive to another (or a network storage).
 BRAW Studio is our Adobe CC native importer for Blackmagic RAW format, so we are concerned by this issue.
 After investigation, we have no reason to believe it is linked to our importer nor that it is specific to the .braw format.
 Some reported on Adobe Forums that this happens with different video formats.

 Are you facing this Premiere 2020 issue ?